 General Requirements (a minimum of 48 units)

-Each student must complete a minimum of 48 units outside of the Olin School to include the following specific requirements:
+Each student must complete a minimum of 48 units outside of Olin Business School to include the following specific requirements:

-A. College Writing (3 units): Students must demonstrate proficiency in reading and writing the English language by satisfactorily completing CWP 100 with a grade of C- or better.
+- College Writing (3 units): Students must demonstrate proficiency in the reading and writing of the English language by satisfactorily completing one College Writing Program themed writing course with a grade of C- or better.

-C. Distribution Requirements (18 units): Students must complete 3 units of physical and life sciences, 3 units of humanities, 6 units of international studies, 3 units of behavioral analysis, and 3 units of ethics and values.
-Approved course selections are available in the university's Course Listings.
+- Distribution Requirements (18 units): Students must complete 3 units of physical and life sciences, 3 units of humanities, 6 units of international studies, 3 units of behavioral analysis, and 3 units of ethics and values.
+Approved course selections are available in the university's course listings.

-D. Advanced Electives (12 units): Students must complete at least 12 graded units of advanced course work.
-Advanced electives are defined as any course numbered 300 or above that is offered as any day division course.
-Advanced electives also may satisfy a distribution requirement.
+- Advanced Electives (12 units): Students must complete at least 12 graded units of advanced course work.
+Advanced electives are defined as any course numbered 300 or higher that is offered as any day division course (excluding Olin courses).
+Advanced electives may also satisfy a distribution requirement.

 Professional Requirements (a minimum of 60 units)